exeloar/Billy-Hatcher-Relay-Race-Bot/README.md

 Go to resources/Billyfont.ttf and install the font (open -> top left, or right click -> install)

 To import the billy relay race scene collection, go into OBS, click Scene Collection -> import, and choose the BillyRelayRace.json file in resources.
-You will probably get many warnings about missing resources, in which case you should
+You will probably get many warnings about missing resources, in which case you should adjust paths to this repo's downloaded resources folder.
+Some files may still not update such as the Team Current Audio Icons, so be extremely sure that these get updated manually.

 Open Livesplit, right click -> Open splits -> from file -> resources/BillyRelayLivesplitSplits.lss
 Right click livesplit -> Open Layout -> from file -> resources/BillyRelayLivesplitLayout.lsl